8 Ways to Fix a Laptop That Can’t Be Charged 2024

 Reduce Resource Usage

 There is a possibility that your battery is not charging even if it is plugged in and not related to hardware.
-If your laptop is working really hard, your charger may not be charging fast enough.
+If your laptop is working hard, your charger may not be charging fast enough.

 For example, if your laptop gets hot, the fans will have to work harder to cool it down, which will require more battery power.
 When you have a lot of power-hungry programs and processes running at once, they will suck up more battery power at a high rate.
 Open Task Manager ( Ctrl + Shift + Esc ) to check the current resource usage.